piximi/piximi_old/README.md

 ### test

-Use the “test” command to run the unit tests found in the packages in the ./packages directory:
+Use the `test` command to run the unit tests found in the packages in the ./packages directory:

 ```shell script
 yarn test